Bamboo coral: Description

 Relatively little is known about bamboo coral.
 The skeletons of bamboo coral are made up of calcium carbonate in the form of tree-like branches alternating with joint-like nodes or axes composed of gorgonin protein.
 The alternation of the bony structures with the smaller gorgonin parts give the bamboo coral a finger-like appearance similar to that of the bamboo plant on land.
 Bamboo coral was reported in 2005 to have been found on a dozen seamounts in the Pacific Ocean between Santa Barbara, California, and Kodiak, Alaska.
 Ages and growth rates of bamboo coral in the deepest water are unknown.
 However, based on radiocarbon-based growth rate and age data from specimens in the Gulf of Alaska, the life span has been estimated to be between 75 and 126 years.
 A number of bamboo coral species are bioluminescent.

-In 2007, a mission funded by the National Oceanic and Atmospheric Administration (NOAA) discovered seven new species of bamboo coral in the Papahānaumokuākea Marine National Monument, a U.S. national monument lying primarily in deep waters off the Northwestern Hawaiian Islands, using the Pisces V. Of these seven new species, six may represent completely new genera (that is, major new classification categories).
-As of 2009, data from these findings is still being analyzed.
-A bamboo coral "tree", five feet tall, was described for the first time by the mission.
-Scientists also found an area of dead coral, about 10000 sqft and more than 2000 ft deep.
-The cause of death of the coral community is unknown but it is estimated to have occurred several thousand to perhaps over a million years ago.

 Deep sea bamboo coral provides the ecosystems to support deep sea life and also may be among the first organisms to display the effects of changes in ocean acidification caused by excess carbon dioxide, since they produce growth rings similar to those of a tree and can provide a view of changes in the condition in the deep sea over time.
 Some bamboo coral can be especially long-lived; coral specimens as old as 4,000 years were found at the Papahānaumokuākea Marine National Monument, giving scientists a window into the ocean's past.
 One scientist said the coral provided "4,000 years worth of information about what has been going on in the deep ocean interior".

 Deep water coral organisms such as bamboo coral are especially affected by the practice of bottom trawling.

 Some research has raised the possibility that bamboo corals, because of their potential to mimic biological properties, may potentially be used as living bone implants as well as in aquatic cultivation.

 According to a 2025 article, a swath of bamboo coral was discovered along the Arctic Mid-Ocean Range, which may be the first discovered example of a bamboo coral reef.
 The bamboo coral was found growing atop other dead coral, a sign it may form reefs.

-Genera

-The family Keratoisididae contains the following genera according to the World Register of Marine Species: